centrifuge/sdk/src/solana/docs/SOLANA_INTEGRATION.md

 })
 ```

-### Transaction Fails with "Insufficient Funds"
+### Investment Fails with "Insufficient Balance"

-Ensure the signing account has enough SOL for:
+Ensure the wallet has:

-1. The transfer amount
+1. Enough USDC for the investment amount
-2. Transaction fees (usually ~0.000005 SOL)
+2. Enough SOL for transaction fees (usually ~0.000005 SOL)
+3. A USDC token account (created automatically on first USDC receipt)

 ### Rate Limiting